MERA-Evaluation/MERA/docs/dataset_cards/en/mamuramu.md

-# **MMLU**
+# **MaMuRAMu**

 ## Task Description

-Original **Massive Multitask Language Understanding (MMLU)** translated into Russian.
-This dataset is designed to measure model professional knowledge acquired during pretraining in various fields.
+**Massive Multitask Russian AMplified Understudy  (MaMuRAMu)** is a dataset designed to measure model professional knowledge acquired during pretraining in various fields.
 The task covers 57 subjects (subdomains) across different topics (domains): HUMANITIES; SOCIAL SCIENCE; SCIENCE, TECHNOLOGY, ENGINEERING, AND MATHEMATICS (STEM); OTHER.
-The dataset was translated into Russian from original MMLU dataset proposed in [1] and presented in instruction format.
+The dataset was created based on the English MMLU proposed in [1] and follows its methodology in instruction format.
 Each example contains a question from one of the categories with four possible answers, only one of which is correct.

-**Warning:** **results on the MMLU and ruMMLU datasets cannot be directly compared with each other.**
+**Warning:** to avoid data leakage for MaMuRAMu, we created the NEW closed dataset that follows the original MMLU design.
+Thus, **results on the MMLU and MaMuRAMu datasets cannot be directly compared with each other.**

 **Keywords**: logic, world knowledge, factual, expert knowledge

 ### Motivation

 This set is a continuation of the idea GLUE [2] and SuperGLUE [3] benchmarks, which focus on generalized assessment of tasks for understanding the language (NLU).
-Unlike sets like ruWorldTree and ruOpenBookQA (where questions are similar to MMLU format), which cover tests of the school curriculum and elementary knowledge, MMLU is designed to test professional knowledge in various fields.
-We provide public test version of MMLU in Russian for testing models.
+Unlike sets like ruWorldTree and ruOpenBookQA (where questions are similar to MMLU format), which cover tests of the school curriculum and elementary knowledge, MaMuRAMu is designed to test professional knowledge in various fields.

 ## Dataset Description